aglee/copyselector/README.markdown

 ## Known issues

+- **Assumes 8-bit characters.**
-The algorithm can't deal with assignment.
-For example, it doesn't work if you select this whole line:
+- **Can't deal with assignment.** For example, it doesn't work if you select this whole line:

 		BOOL didFly = [self flyToX:100 y:200 z:300];

 	I probably won't fix this, as it looks like it would be hairy to reliably parse all possibilities for the left-hand side.
 The workaround is to begin your selection after the equals sign.

 ## See also